puzzmo-com/blog.puzzmo.com/content/posts/2023/12/22/q4-changelog/index.md

 #### Dailies

-The daily system operates largely by the timezone of our servers (which brings all sorts of daylight saving issues) but largely operates on a single function which turns a date / timestamp into a format like `2023-10-16` (which would be day 0.)
-The daily groups puzzles, editorials, leaderboards and eventually we started to distinguish between a "daily" and a "today".
+The daily system operates largely by the timezone of our servers (which brings all sorts of daylight saving issues) but largely revolves around a single function which turns a date / timestamp into a format like `2023-10-16` (which would be day 0.)
+The daily is used to groupd concepts like: puzzles, editorials, leaderboards, news etc.

 The root page on puzzmo.com we call the "Today" page and a today is responsible for showing you things like "your group scores for today", news, group/friend invites etc. Here's the today page for the day Puzzmo went live with the launch site: